CubesAndCubes/anatomize/README.md

 MyParser.registerHiddenToken(';', /^\n+/);
 ```

-Since newlines have now become relevant, we need to slightly adjust our whitespace discarder to only match any whitespace except newlines.
+Since newlines have now become relevant, we need to slightly adjust our whitespace discarder to only match any whitespace other than newlines.

 ```javascript
 MyParser.registerToken(null, /^[^\S\n]+/);